 Our levels do generally correspond to the grade levels they are named for in that the readability scores for the stories in each level fall within the approximately half-year range used for the level.

-Repeated reading is best done with interesting, nonfiction material.
-The ideal length of stories for modeling and repeated reading is 100–400 words, which is also a good length for a nonfiction passage on a specific topic, such as an animal, place, or famous person.
-Most good fiction stories require more than 100–400 words.
+Passages for teacher modeling and repeated reading need to be interesting so the reader is willing to read them several times and not so long that the reader is unwilling to read them several times.
+An ideal length of stories for modeling and repeated reading is 100–400 words, which is also a good length for a nonfiction passages on a specific topic, such as an animal, place, or famous person.
+Because short stories interesting enough to hold a readers interest are typically longer than 400 words, Read Naturally has non-fiction passages.

-Nonfiction stories also appeal to readers of all ages.
-Struggling readers are reading below grade level.
+Also, non-fiction stories appeal to readers of all ages.
 You might have a third grader, a fifth grader, and an adult all reading the same second-grade level material.
 So, the stories must be interesting enough to appeal to many readers and not appear too young or immature, regardless of the level of vocabulary in the story.

 Read Naturally stories present new information about unusual animals, people, inventions, etc., and as students do repeated readings, they increase their knowledge base and share it with parents, in class discussions, etc. It is motivating for students to share the interesting information they've learned from the topics.